challengeaccepteduk/challengeaccepteduk.github.io/pages/partner-with-us/partner-with-us.md

 We can support UK charities by hosting fundraising events on the app to help participants keep track and stay motivated throughout the campaign.

-If you are a registered UK charity please [get in touch](/pages/contact-us) with us to see how we can support your virtual fundraising challenges.
+If you are a registered UK charity please <a href="/contact-us" className={link}>get in touch</a> with us to see how we can support your virtual fundraising challenges.